FIFO vs LIFO vs HIFO for Crypto: What Each Does and Where It's Allowed (2026)

 | HIFO | Highest-cost lot | Smallest current gain |

-The US reality: not three methods, two
+The US reality: two methods, not three

-The UK/France reality: the question doesn't apply
+The UK and France reality: the question doesn't apply

-It's a timing shift, not a saving
+A timing shift, not a saving

 Practical guidance